Gsingh990/Gen-AI-Starter/README.md

 ## Local Development

-To set up the RAG Chatbot application for local development and testing without deploying to Azure:
+The local development process is updated to include running tests and accessing the new UI.

 1.  **Prerequisites:**
-    *   Python 3.9+ installed on your local machine.
+    *   Python 3.9+
-    *   Docker Desktop installed and running (for local Qdrant instance).
+    *   Docker Desktop (for Qdrant)

 2.  **Install Python Dependencies:**

-    Navigate to the `app` directory and install the required Python packages:
+    Navigate to the `app` directory and install the required packages, including the new ones for testing and monitoring.
     ```bash
     cd app
     pip install -r requirements.txt
     ```

 3.  **Run Local Qdrant (Docker):**

-    Start a local instance of the Qdrant vector database using Docker.
-This will expose Qdrant on ports 6333 (gRPC) and 6334 (HTTP).

     ```bash
     docker run -p 6333:6333 -p 6334:6334 qdrant/qdrant
     ```

-4.  **Create `.env` file for Local Configuration:**

-    Create a `.env` file in the `app/src` directory.
-This file will hold your Azure OpenAI credentials for local testing. **Do not commit this file to Git.**
+4.  **Local Configuration (for Qdrant only):**
+    If you are running Qdrant locally, you don't need to create a `.env` file for OpenAI credentials as they are now read from mounted files in the Kubernetes deployment.
+However, if you need to override Qdrant host/port for local testing, you can still use environment variables or modify `src/config/settings.py` directly.

+5.  **Run Unit Tests (Optional):**
+    From the `app` directory, run the unit tests:
+    ```bash
+    python -m unittest discover tests
     ```
-    OPENAI_API_KEY="YOUR_AZURE_OPENAI_API_KEY"
-    OPENAI_ENDPOINT="YOUR_AZURE_OPENAI_ENDPOINT"
-    ```

-5.  **Run the FastAPI Application Locally:**
+6.  **Run the FastAPI Application Locally:**

-    Navigate to the `app` directory and start the FastAPI application.
-The `--reload` flag enables hot-reloading during development.
+    From the `app` directory, start the FastAPI application:
     ```bash
-    uvicorn src.main:app --reload
+    uvicorn src.main:app --reload --host 0.0.0.0 --port 8000
     ```

-    The FastAPI application will be accessible at `http://127.0.0.1:8000`.
-You can test the API endpoints (e.g., `/docs` for Swagger UI) in your browser.
+    The application will be accessible at `http://127.0.0.1:8000`.
+The chat UI is available at the root URL, and the OpenAPI docs are at `/docs`.

 ## Troubleshooting